-CIS Factors is a company set-up under the laws of the Netherlands with the aim to serve as an investment vehicle for a factoring company to be incorporated under the laws of the Russian Federation and which will provide factoring services in Russia.
+CIS Factors is a company set-up under the laws of the Netherlands and serves as an investment vehicle for a factoring company incorporated under the laws of the Russian Federation and which provides factoring services in Russia.
 The Group has a 40% holding in CIS Factors, with the other shareholders being Joint Stock Bank Transcapitalbank ("Transcapitalbank") and the International Finance Corporation ("IFC"), holding 40% and 20% respectively.